Jordon-py/Habitsyncv2/README.md

    ```bash
    python manage.py runserver
    ```
+9. Visit http://localhost:8000 in your browser

+### Running on HTTP vs HTTPS
+- For local development, HTTP is the default (USE_HTTPS=False)
+- For production with HTTPS, set USE_HTTPS=True in environment variables
+- When USE_HTTPS is False, secure cookies are disabled for HTTP compatibility

 ### GitHub and Heroku Deployment
 1. Create a new GitHub repository and push your code: